Mar 4, 2022

 HEATHER: He sees the T-Rex.

-[ARCHIVE CLIP, Stephen Jay Gould: I remember standing under the Tyrannosaurus and a man sneezed.
-I thought the Tyrannosaurus had come to life and was about to devour me but — that that moment of fear, I just had fascination creep in.]
+[ARCHIVE CLIP, Stephen Jay Gould: I remember standing under the Tyrannosaurus.
+And a man sneezed.
+I thought the Tyrannosaurus had come to life and was about to devour me but at that moment of fear, I just let fascination creep in.]

-LATIF: Oh, I didn’t know that.
-That's cute.
+MATT: Oh, I didn't know that.
+That's cute!

-MATT: And Gould says, after that moment, this fascination with fossils started to unlock all these questions.
+MATT: And Gould says after that moment, this fascination with fossils just started to unlock all these questions.

 HEATHER: So Gould felt himself drawn to the field of paleontology.